1YoKu1/1YoKu1/README.md

 - 👋 Hi, I’m @1YoKu1
 - 👀 I’m interested in Linux, Programming
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on idk xD
 - 📫 How to reach me?
 Telegram: @YoKu333